 We also offer furoshiki workshops so that you can come along and brush up your skills.
 Look out for upcoming events on our Events page, or email us if you’d like to host one!

 Gwendolyn Smith, The Guardian: 'Why Reusable Cloth Could Consign Christmas Gift-wrap to the Bin'.

 Chip Colwell, Sapiens Anthropology Magazine: 'Why Do We Wrap Presents?'

-We were thrilled to feature in Practical Green Life: '8 Alternatives to Wrapping that Won't Cost the Planet this Christmas'
+We feature in Practical Green Life: '8 Alternatives to Wrapping that Won't Cost the Planet this Christmas'

 Madeleine Somerville, The Guardian: 'Save the Wrapping Paper for Christmas - and Save the World Too!'